 Mercy Ships deliver surgical and dental care to those who cannot afford it, or when the surgery they need is not available in Cameroon.
 Mercy Ships also provides long-term resources and sustainable development.
 Surgery performed on board includes orthopaedic procedures, cleft repairs, thyroid and head and neck tumour removal.
 Dental patients are treated and local medical personnel trained.

 Ed and Ruth Sheffield help with the provision of a pathology service on the ship.
 They will be there this month for two weeks to help with medical screening using a rapid on-site diagnostic cytology system.
 They plan to join the ship in Cameroon next year.
 When back home Ed uses an internet-based diagnostic system to communicate with the laboratory on board.
 Prayer points please are:

-- For the welcome in Cameroon and the outreach has was very successful
+- for the welcome in Guinea and that the outreach had been very successful.

 - People who have stayed for a length of time on the ship can find it difficult to say goodbye to friends they have made and the transition back to their home country can be difficult.
-Many will be looking for new jobs when they get back.
+Many will be looking for new jobs when they get back home.

-- People have to finance themselves to get to Africa and pay fees to work on the ship so prayer for their fund-raising is appreciated.
+- People have to finance themselves to get to Africa and pay fees to live and work on the ship so prayer for their fund-raising is appreciated.
 This support, including that of Holy Trinity, is really appreciated.

-- That there will be sufficient numbers of volunteers to fill available posts to enable maximum capacity for the surgical work that needs to be performed.
+- That there will be sufficient volunteers to fill available posts to enable maximum capacity for the surgical work that need to be performed.

 For more information www.mercyships.org